pura vida

 process

 The film is set in New York and Costa Rica.
-Pura vida means pure life in Spanish, and in Costa Rica it is a special phrase for different things like greetings, saying “thanks”, “what’s up”, “take care”, or just a happy exclamation expression.
-It kind of means everything and nothing at the same time, like the film itself.
+"Pura vida" means "pure life" in Spanish, and in Costa Rica, it’s a versatile phrase used for greetings, saying "thanks," "what’s up," "take care," or just as a happy exclamation.
+It essentially means everything and nothing at the same time, much like the film itself.

 AB.png